Local plan evidence base

 A comprehensive evidence base was created to support the Adopted Derby City Local Plan Part 1.
 Key studies are on the following sections, while the entire evidence base for the Adopted Derby City Local Plan Part 1 is on the Examination Library page.

-New evidence to support the Part 2 Plan will be added to this page as it completed.
+New evidence to support the emerging Local Plan will be added to this page as it completed.

 Derby 2018 Strategic Housing and Employment Land Availability Assessment (SHELAA)

 The 2018 SHELAA can be found at the Strategic Housing and Employment Land Availability Assessment page.

 The following documents formed the evidence base for the now adopted Derby City Local Plan Part 1 - 2017 and are still current to be used as evidence to back up our policies and help us understand the issues in the city.

 The Council's current Five Year Supply is set out in these documents:

 The National Planning Policy Framework (NPPF) and Planning Policy for Traveller Sites (PPTS) require Local Planning Authorities (LPAs) to carry out assessments of the future accommodation needs of Gypsies and Travellers and Travelling Showpeople.
 These are called Gypsy and Traveller Accommodation Assessments (GTAAs) and they are used as part of the evidence to inform planning policy for Gypsies and Travellers, including identifying the numbers of pitches and types of sites that are needed in the City over the coming years.
 In accordance with the NPPF and the duty to co-operate set out in the Localism Act 2011, a GTAA covering Derby, Derbyshire and East Staffordshire has been produced (June 2015) this replaces the previous GTAA published in 2008 for Derby and Derbyshire.